 Creating your own propolis mouthwash is easier than you might think.
 With a few simple ingredients and some basic knowledge, you can make a powerful, natural mouthwash at home.

-- 240 ml water (ideally distilled)
+- 240 ml water (distilled, strongly recommended)

-- 1 teaspoon propolis tincture
+- 1 teaspoon propolis tincture (alcohol based, use 1 tablespoon if water-based)

 - 1 teaspoon baking soda (optional, for neutralising acids and whitening)